chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_Paint/readme.txt

  inside the working rectangle.

- Clear the working window by pressing the clear icon or/and save the picture in SDCard by pressing the save icon.
+ Clear the working window by pressing the clear icon or/and save the picture in USB Mass Stroage by pressing the save icon. palette f
                                           LCD Menu
                ____________________________________________________________
           /   |______|---------------------------------------------------- |